SanthiyaBaskar/BillBuster-PowerBI/README.md

 # BillBuster 💸 – Monthly Expense Tracker

-**BillBuster** is a financial analytics dashboard built in Power BI.
-It helps users or FinTech teams track monthly spending, spot overspending areas, and plan budgets effectively.
+**BillBuster** is a smart financial analytics dashboard built in Power BI.
+It helps individuals and FinTech companies monitor spending patterns, optimize budgeting, and identify saving opportunities.

 ---

 ## 📊 Objective

-To provide clear insights into how users spend money across various categories, track trends over time, and optimize financial decision-making.
+To visualize and analyze monthly expenses across various categories, helping users or companies control overspending and gain insight into daily expense habits.

 ---